benileo/musaic/README.md

 My Music Application:

 "A mosaic of music that accesses and embeds links from Soundcloud, Youtube and 8 Tracks within the application"

-Created by
+Created by:
 -Ben Irving
 -Dylan Runkel
 -Rob Moore
 -Chris Chaulk
 -Conner Shocrylas

 sudo npm install -g cordova